Lakeside-Apps/HouzLinc/README.md

 ### Repository and toolchain
 First, you need to install the development environment, including the Uno Platform.
 Refer to the [Uno Platform documentation](https://platform.uno/docs/articles/getting-started.html) to get started with Uno Platform.

-I used Visual Studio 2022, version 17.8.0 and up.
+I used Visual Studio 2022 (currently, version 17.14.13).
 You can download Visual Studio Community from [here](https://visualstudio.microsoft.com/vs/community/).
-In theory, you should also be able to use VSCode if you prefer that IDE, but I have not had a chance to try it yet.
+In theory, you should also be able to use VSCode if you prefer that IDE, but I have not had a chance to try it yet on this project.

 Once your development environment is set up, clone the HouzLinc repository:
 ```